Canopy Tree Project

 1. Trees purify our air and combat climate change

 Forests are carbon sinks that help slow climate change by removing carbon from the atmosphere and storing it in trunks and soil.
-And old-growth trees — trees that have reached old age without major human disturbances like logging — hold much larger amounts of carbon and harmful pollutants than their younger counterparts.
+In particular, old-growth forests — forests containing trees that have reached old age without major human disturbances such as logging — hold much larger amounts of carbon and harmful pollutants than their younger counterparts.
+And yet, only 24% of old-growth forests on Forest Service and Bureau of Land Management lands in the United States are unprotected from logging.

-Today, trees absorb 30% of global emissions every year.
-And when we burn them or cut them down, all of that pollution gets released into the air.
-A recent study estimated that from 2010 and 2050, global forest loss will result in 3.5 to 4.2 billion metric tons of greenhouse gasses entering the atmosphere each year.
+Trees absorb approximately 30% of global emissions every year and when we burn them or cut them down, all of that pollution gets released into the air.
+A recent study found that between 1999 and 2020, the global carbon sink in established forests has declined due to climate change, while another study estimated that between 2010 and 2050, global forest loss will result in 3.5 to 4.2 billion metric tons of greenhouse gasses entering the atmosphere each year.
 Even small amounts of air pollution contribute to a plethora of health issues that affect society unevenly.

 2. Trees provide housing to millions of species that protect us from disease

-A quarter of our medicine comes from plants found in the rainforest, and if you add the species in coral reefs, species make up 40–50 percent of our pharmaceuticals.
-As we continue to encroach on and destroy forest habitats, however, we lose these valuable species and create bigger threats.
+A quarter of our medicine comes from plants found in the rainforest, yet only 5% of plant species in the Amazon — the world’s largest rainforest — have been tested for medicinal benefits.
+There may be several medicinal properties still yet to be discovered from within these tropical forests, but as we continue to encroach on and destroy forest habitats, we will lose these valuable species and create bigger threats.

-Already, three out of every four new infectious diseases in people come from animals, and this number has only increased as we’ve moved into wildlife habitats and increased contact.
-But studies show that high levels of biodiversity actually have a “dilution effect” on disease within hosts, making diseases less likely to jump to humans.
+Already, three out of every four new infectious diseases in people come from animals, and this number will only increase as humans encroach further into wildlife habitats.
+However, studies show that high levels of biodiversity within ecosystems can have a “dilution effect” on disease within hosts, making diseases less likely to jump to humans.

-In other words, protecting forest habitats and the species that live within them could prevent the next pandemic.
+In other words, protecting forest habitats and the biodiversity of species that live within them could prevent the next pandemic.

 3. Trees cool our streets and cities

-Trees, though, cool the Earth by blocking sunlight and providing shade — air temperature under trees can be 25°F cooler than surrounding air.
-They can also reduce energy use for cooling and heating.
-The Department of Energy states that planting trees around your house can reduce solar heat gain from windows and roofs, thus reducing costs for air conditioning.
+Trees, however, cool the Earth by blocking sunlight and providing shade — in fact, air temperature under trees can be up to 25°F cooler than surrounding air.
+The natural shade that canopies provide can also reduce energy use for indoor cooling and heating.
+The U.S. Department of Energy states that planting trees around your house can reduce solar heat gain from windows and roofs, thus reducing costs for air conditioning.

 4. Trees protect against floods and water pollution